leafarz/django_template/README.md

 ## Running
 ### Local Deployment

-2) Go to the src directory and configure migration
+1) Go to the src directory and configure migration
     ```
     cd src
     python manage.py makemigrations
     python manage.py migrate
     ```

-3) Run the server:
+2) Run the server:
     ```
     python manage.py runserver
     ```

 ## Deployment
 ### Heroku
-   1) Create a Heroku app
-   2) Make sure to set environment variables
+   1) Create a Heroku app and ake sure to set environment variables
-   3) Upload
+   2) Upload
       - Project should be readily configured for deployment

 ## Tools used